Twist-related protein 1

 Twist-related protein 1 (TWIST1) also known as class A basic helix–loop–helix protein 38 (bHLHa38) is a basic helix-loop-helix transcription factor that in humans is encoded by the TWIST1 gene.

 Function

 Basic helix-loop-helix (bHLH) transcription factors have been implicated in cell lineage determination and differentiation.
 The protein encoded by this gene is a bHLH transcription factor and shares similarity with another bHLH transcription factor, Dermo1 (a.k.a.
 TWIST2).
 The strongest expression of this mRNA is in placental tissue; in adults, mesodermally derived tissues express this mRNA preferentially.

 Twist1 is thought to regulate osteogenic lineage.

 Clinical significance

 Mutations in the TWIST1 gene are associated with Saethre–Chotzen syndrome, breast cancer, and Sézary syndrome.

+Craniosynostosis

+TWIST1 mutations are involved in a number of craniosynostosis presentations.
+It can present in nonsyndromic forms (isolated scaphocephaly, right unicoronal synostosis, and turricephaly), but also in syndromic forms such as: